State of the field: Binary black hole natal kicks and prospects for isolated field formation after GWTC-2: Spin-Orbit Misalignment via Natal Kicks

+Whereas binaries formed via gravitational capture in stellar clusters are likely to have isotropic spin orientations, BBHs formed in isolation are expected to have spins that are nearly perfectly aligned with their progenitors' orbit due to episodes of mass transfer and/or tidal synchronization~\citep{Hut1981,Packet1981}.
+Spin-orbit misalignment may nevertheless be introduced at the time of core collapse via kicks imparted on the resulting newborn black holes.

-A binary may experience two different kinds of kicks during core collapse~\cite{Kalogera1996,Kalogera2000}.
-First, mass loss during collapse will yield a \textit{Blaauw kick} that acts on the binary's center of mass~\cite{Blaauw}.
-Ejected matter continues on with the same velocity as the He-core's tangential velocity at the instant of ejection, and so the binary must recoil in the opposite direction to conserve momentum.
-Blauuw kicks occur even in the case of spherically-symmetric ejecta and can disrupt the binary given sufficient mass loss, but do not incline the orbital plane and so cannot introduce spin-orbit misalignment.
-Second, if core collapse is not spherically symmetric, then an additional \textit{natal kick} is imparted directly on the newborn BH, tilting the orbital plane and yielding misaligned spins.
+A binary may experience two different kinds of kicks during core collapse~\citep{Blaauw,1975Natur.253..698K}.
+First, mass loss during collapse will yield a \textit{Blaauw kick} that acts on the binary's center of mass.
+Ejected matter continues on with the same velocity as the stellar progenitor's tangential velocity at the instant of ejection, and so the binary must recoil in the opposite direction to conserve momentum.
+Blauuw kicks occur even in the case of spherically-symmetric ejecta and will disrupt a binary if more than half the system's mass is lost, but they do not incline the orbital plane and so cannot introduce spin-orbit misalignment.

+Second, if core collapse is not spherically symmetric, then an additional \textit{natal kick} is imparted directly on the newborn black hole, tilting the orbital plane and thereby yielding misaligned spins~\citep{Kalogera1996,Kalogera2000}.
+The large and well-measured peculiar velocities exhibited by pulsars, for example, indicate that neutron stars experience natal kick velocities between 100-1000$\,\mathrm{km}\,\mathrm{s}^{-1}$~\citep{Hobbs2005,Ranking2015}; the distribution of these natal kicks may be bimodal, with two distinct populations experiencing large and small kicks~\citep{Fryer1998,Arzoumanian2002}.
+Moreover, observed correlations between pulsars' proper motions, spin axes, and binary eccentricities suggest that neutron star natal kicks may be \textit{polar}, directed preferentially along a neutron star's spin axis~\citep{Johnston2005,Kaplan2008,Willems2008polar,Noutsos2013,Ranking2015}.

+The natal kicks experienced by black holes are subject to much greater uncertainty.
+Population synthesis simulations typically assume that the $\sim30\,M_\odot$ BHs observed by Advanced LIGO and Virgo receive small or vanishing kicks, with velocities suppressed by fallback accretion and/or reduced by the ratio $\frac{m_{\rm NS}}{m_{\rm BH}}$ between neutron star and BH masses relative to neutron star kick velocities~\citep{Fragos2010,Dominik2012,Fryer2012,Zevin2017,Mapelli2018,Belczynski2019,Giacobbo2020,Mandel2020}.
+On the other hand, analysis of the evolutionary histories of galactic black hole X-ray binaries (BHXBs) suggests that, while some BHXBs likely received small or vanishing natal kicks~\citep{Dhawan2007,MillerJones2009,Wong2012,Wong2014}, others are compatible with or even require natal kicks of $\sim 100\,\mathrm{km}\,\mathrm{s}^{-1}$~\citep{Willems2005,Fragos2009,Repetto2015,Sorensen2017,Atri2019}.